A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Introduction

 Nonconvex stochastic optimization naturally arises in many machine learning problems.
 Taking training deep neural networks as an example, given $n$ samples denoted by $\{(x_i, y_i)\}_{i=1}^{n}$, where $x_i$ is the $i$-th input feature and $y_i$ is the response, we solve the following optimization problem,

 where $\ell$ is a loss function, $f$ denotes the decision function based on the neural network, and $\theta$ denotes the parameter associated with $f$.

-Momentum Stochastic Gradient Descent (MSGD, \cite{robbins1951stochastic,polyak1964some}) is one of the most popular algorithms for solving \eqref{obj-general}.
-Specifically, at the $t$-th iteration, we uniformly sample $i$ from $(1,...,n)$.
+Stochastic Gradient Descent (SGD), which has been known for a long time as stochastic approximation in the control and simulation literature \citep{robbins1951stochastic, borkar2000ode, kushner2003stochastic,borkar2009stochastic,fu2015handbook}, has been applied to solve machine learning problems such as \eqref{obj-general} \citep{newton2018recent}.
+Momentum Stochastic Gradient Descent (MSGD, \cite{polyak1964some}) is one of the most popular variants of SGD. {Specifically, at the $t$-th iteration, we uniformly sample $i$ from $(1,...,n)$.
 Then, we take

 where $\eta$ is the step size parameter and $\mu\in[0,1)$ is the parameter for controlling the momentum.
-Note that when $\mu=0$, \eqref{SGD_momentum} is reduced to Vanilla Stochastic Gradient Descent (VSGD).
+Note that when $\mu=0$, \eqref{SGD_momentum} is reduced to Vanilla Stochastic Gradient Descent (VSGD). }

-Although SGD-type algorithms have demonstrated significant empirical successes for training deep neural networks, due to the lack of convexity, their convergence properties for nonconvex optimization are still largely unknown.
-For VSGD, existing literature shows that it is guaranteed to converge to a first-order optimal solution (i.e., $\nabla \cF(\theta)=0$) under general smooth nonconvex optimization.
+Although SGD-type algorithms have demonstrated significant empirical success for training deep neural networks, their convergence properties for nonconvex optimization are still largely unknown.
+For VSGD, existing literature \citep{ghadimi2013stochastic} shows that it is guaranteed to converge to a first-order optimal solution (i.e., $\nabla \cF(\theta)=0$) under general smooth nonconvex optimization.

 The theoretical investigation of MSGD is even more limited than that of VSGD.
 The momentum in \eqref{SGD_momentum} has been observed to significantly accelerate computation in practice.
 To the best of our knowledge, we are only aware of \cite{ghadimi2016accelerated} in existing literature, which shows that MSGD is guaranteed to converge to a first-order optimal solution for smooth nonconvex problems.
 Their analysis, however, does not justify the advantage of the momentum in MSGD over VSGD.